prebid/prebid.github.io/dev-docs/bidders/viewdeos.md

 |-------------------|----------|---------------------------------------------------------------|----------------------|----------|
 | `supplyPartnerId` | required | ID of the supply partner | `'12345'`            | `string` |

-Viewdeo is an aliased bidder for Gamoshi
+Viewdeos is an aliased bidder for Gamoshi